ClusterLabs/pacemaker/cts/README.md

 When running the remote node tests, the pacemaker components on the cluster nodes can be run under valgrind as described in the "Memory testing" section.
-However, pacemaker_remote cannot be run under valgrind that way, because it is started by the OS's regular boot system and not by pacemaker.
+However, pacemaker-remoted cannot be run under valgrind that way, because it is started by the OS's regular boot system and not by pacemaker.

-Details vary by system, but the goal is to set the VALGRIND_OPTS environment variable and then start pacemaker_remoted by prefixing it with the path to valgrind.
+Details vary by system, but the goal is to set the VALGRIND_OPTS environment variable and then start pacemaker-remoted by prefixing it with the path to valgrind.

-The init script and systemd service file provided with pacemaker_remote will load the pacemaker environment variables from the same location used by other pacemaker components, so VALGRIND_OPTS will be set correctly if using one of those.
+The init script and systemd service file provided with pacemaker-remoted will load the pacemaker environment variables from the same location used by other pacemaker components, so VALGRIND_OPTS will be set correctly if using one of those.